English

 0x01

-6 1 State See the following table
+6 1 State See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-Return value of state:
+Return value

-0x00: succeeded
+0x00: Success

-0x01: failed
+0x01: Failure

-Query the connection status of the module (CMD: 0x0A)
+Query the module’s connection status (0x0A)

-The MCU sends the following command:
+The MCU sends the following data.

 0